Find distinct values

 The Java client does not support dot notation to find distinct values for nested fields.

 This method has no literal equivalent in HTTP.
-Instead, you can use Find documents, and then use jq or another utility to extract the desired values from the response.
+Instead, you can use Find documents, and then extract the desired values from the response.

 Find distinct values for a subset of documents